AdeleD/react-paginate/README.md

   // following the API or data you're working with. const [itemOffset, setItemOffset] = useState(0);

+  // Simulate fetching items from another resources.
+  // (This could be items from props; or items loaded in a local state
-  // Fetch items from another resources. const endOffset = itemOffset + itemsPerPage;
+  // from an API endpoint with useEffect and useState) const endOffset = itemOffset + itemsPerPage;
   console.log(`Loading items from ${itemOffset} to ${endOffset}`);
   const currentItems = items.slice(itemOffset, endOffset);